carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 Carpentries community who are serving as a Community Discussion Host.
 This handbook provides information on how to receive relevant communications and includes step-by-step guides for serving in this role.
-The Carpentries Community Development Team manages the content of this handbook.
+The Carpentries Community Engagement Team manages the content of this handbook.
 To provide feedback, please email community@carpentries.org.
 If you are unfamiliar with any of the terms used in this handbook, please refer to our {{'[Glossary of terms]({})'.format(glossary)}}.